DimakatsoM99/Book_Tracker_App/README.md

 ## ⚠️ Known Issues / Notes

 - No edit form UI yet – only add and delete.
 - CORS is enabled in backend for `http://localhost:3000`.
 - On book submission, React reloads the page using `window.location.reload()` for simplicity.
-- Frontend has no styling – feel free to enhance with Bootstrap or Tailwind.
+- Frontend has minimal styling – you can enhance with Bootstrap or Tailwind.